Proxy-wasted-time-counter/multithread-it/README.md

 ### Example

-Your component is the composition of element.
+Your component is the composition of two elements.

 A `Component` working in the application WebWorker
 ```jsx